 Given some of the Curry currently being served, this may well be true.

 Glasgow was voted The Curry Capital of Britain in 2010

-Hector is thoroughly appreciative of the quality of Curry served on his doorstep.
-First it was The Village, then Cafe Salma, Yadgar, The Khyber, The New Karahi Palace and Punjabi Charing Cross.
+Hector is appreciative of the quality of Curry served on his doorstep.
+First it was The Village, then Cafe Salma, Yadgar, The Khyber, Karahi Palace and Punjabi Charing Cross.
 Kabana was explored but has yet to live up to expectations.
 Lasani Grill was the discovery of 2014, but with a Chef imported from Yadgar the former may have shot itself in the foot.
 2015 saw Cafe Salma re-emerge as Mia Sugar & Spice.
 So far 2016 has brought two great additions: the discovery of Ambala Deli Bar and the re-opening of The Khyber as The Khyber Pass, Afghan Cuisine has returned to Glasgow.

 Glasgow delights, Bradford endures!

 In 2011 Bradford regained the title and has retained it since, Hector approves.